htmx 4.0 is under construction — migration guide

 There are two major behavioral changes between htmx 2.x and 4.x:

-• In htmx 2.0 attribute inheritance is implicit by default while in 4.0 it is explicity by default
+• In htmx 2.0 attribute inheritance is implicit by default while in 4.0 it is explicit by default

 • In htmx 2.0, 400 and 500 response codes are not swapped by default, whereas in htmx 4.0 these requests will be swapped